slsa-framework/slsa/use_cases.md

 # Use Cases

 These are some of the use cases for SLSA.
-Of these the first use case (a vendor checking their own packages prior to publishing) is the most ready for adoption as it does not require interactions with any other party.
+Of these the first use case (a developer checking their own packages prior to publishing) is the most ready for adoption as it does not require interactions with any other party.

-## Vendor publishing a software package
+## Developer publishing a software package

-A vendor, BarInc, has the following goals in applying SLSA:
+A developer, BarInc, has the following goals in applying SLSA:

 1. Protect their users from malicious changes to the BarImage container image.
 2. Protect their reputation, which would be harmed, if BarImage were compromised.
+3. Access to metadata for auditing and ad-hoc analysis.

 BarInc can acheive these goals when publishing the container image by: